rasundsbak/rtd-tutorial/docs/source/index.rst

 Who are we inviting
 ----------------------
-This course is held at the Oslo Univsersity Library.
+This course is arranged by the Oslo Univsersity Library.
 We recommend that those who attend has some experience with `Jupyter <https://jupyter.org/>`_.
 We invite students, researchers, PhDs and postdocs.

 Prior Knowledge
 -----------------